Simon Denyer: Criticism of Manmohan Singh

-In September 2021, Denyer resigned from The Washington Post one month after his accusation was made public by The Daily Beast in its coverage of Felicia Sonmez's lawsuit against the Post.
-Sonmez accused the newspaper of managerial hypocrisy for having barred her from covering stories on sexual assault because she had come out as a sexual assault survivor, while allowing Denyer to continue coverage of such stories despite his past sexual harassment accusation.
-James Palmer, a Foreign Policy editor and China correspondent who has documented widespread sexual misconduct among Western journalists in Beijing, responded to the controversy by stating, “It’s extremely fucked up.
-You treat the victim worse than someone accused of this stuff."
+Felicia Sonmez lawsuit

-Journalists have also drawn connections between Denyer and the Me Too Movement by noting that Denyer is represented by Boies Schiller Flexner LLP, the same law firm that represented Harvey Weinstein during his 2017 sexual abuse allegations.
+In August 2021, an accusation of sexual harassment against Denyer was made public by The Daily Beast in its coverage of Felicia Sonmez's lawsuit against the Post.
+Sonmez accused the newspaper of managerial hypocrisy for having barred her from covering stories on sexual assault because she had come out as a sexual assault survivor, while allowing an unnamed journalist, reported to be Denyer, to continue coverage of such stories despite the past accusation against him.
+A female reporter accused Denyer of having once sent her an unsolicited photo of his underwear-covered crotch.
+The Washington Post opened an investigation on Denyer and ruled no professional wrongdoing on Denyer's part that warranted dismissal and instead issued him a warning.
+The lawsuit was dismissed with prejudice in March 2022.